textbook/cyf-library/README.md

     need to stop the app before running this command, but the database must still be running.

+Note that the E2E tests will clear and re-seed the database, removing all collections including the `_migrations` collection.
+Therefore if you want to restore a local working state afterwards you can run `yarn mm migrate` to re- apply all migrations.

 Deployment
 ----------

   - `yarn serve`: runs the Express app in production mode.
 Note that you must run `yarn build` manually first; otherwise, a warning will be shown and the app won't start (this is intended for production deployments where you don't want to ship the raw React code).
+This also runs database migrations prior to starting the app.

 Environment
 -----------